KiranGowdaprk/FileSharing-Bot/README.md

 ### Setup

 - Add the bot to Database Channel with all permission
-- Add bot to Four ForceSub channels as Admin with Invite Users via Link Permission if you enabled ForceSub
+- Add bot to 4 ForceSub channels as Admin with Invite Users via Link Permission if you enabled ForceSub

 #### Deploy on Koyeb